swift-server/swift-service-lifecycle/README.md

 // register a resource that should be shutdown when the application exists.
 // in this case, we are registering a SwiftNIO EventLoopGroup
-// and passing it's `syncShutdownGracefully` function to be called on shutdown let eventLoopGroup = MultiThreadedEventLoopGroup(numberOfThreads: System.coreCount) lifecycle.registerShutdown(
+// and passing its `syncShutdownGracefully` function to be called on shutdown let eventLoopGroup = MultiThreadedEventLoopGroup(numberOfThreads: System.coreCount) lifecycle.registerShutdown(
     name: "eventLoopGroup",